thealkly/sonoff-ota-flash-cli/README.md

 * Uses the `ota_unlock` endpoint to unlock the module for Over The Air updates
 * Uses the `ota_flash` endpoint to flash the module with Tasmota.

+All links marked with "*" are related to Amazon affiliate programs.
+They serve you as a potential buyer as an orientation and refer explicitly to certain products.
+If these links are used, a commission can be paid to me in case of a purchase decision.
+In case of a purchase via these links, there are of course no additional costs.
+Thank you!!
 Installation

 ============

 Either download the whole repo as a [zip file] or just download the bash script using: